hashicorp/katakoda/vault-identity/step1.md

 <img src="https://s3-us-west-1.amazonaws.com/education-yh/7-entity.png" alt="Entity"/>

-For the purpose of training, you are going to work with the userpass auth method.
+**NOTE:** For the purpose of training, you are going to work with the userpass auth method.
 But in reality, the user `bob` might be a username that exists in Active Directory, and `bsmith` might be Bob's username exists in GitHub, etc.

 Execute the following command to enable the userpass auth method: